eeeeaaii/vodka/README.md

 ## Documentation

-In-app documentation is available by hitting the escape key.
+In-app documentation is available by clicking on the help button.
 If you can't get to the documentation, add "help=me" to your browser query string.

 ## Interested in Contributing?